 ESA TENDER INFORMATION

 Responding to an open competitive Invitation to Tender (ITT) requires the submission of a Proposal.
 The Proposal will be evaluated according to ESA regulations and procedures.

 The consequential evaluation of proposals results in a recommendation for a winning bid.
 In the case that several proposals of good quality targeting different and/or complementary aspects are submitted, the Agency reserves the right to place parallel contracts for each of the open competitive ITTs in coordination with the relevant national delegations.

 For the fully detailed Proposal Guide on competitive ITTs, click: Open Competition.

 Registration as Bidder

-The Prime and all subcontractors must register as potential bidders via esa-star, prior to downloading the official tender documents from EMITS (AO10578) and submitting their Proposal.
+The Prime and all subcontractors must register as potential bidders via esa-star.
 The registration process needs to be started as soon as possible, as it will take time to complete.

 • 01 December 2020, 15:00 CET